raspberrypilearning/comic-character/en/step_4.md

 ### Create constants to refer to each form field

-You need the character details to display in the summary section.
+You need to display the three character details to in the summary section.

-Set them as constants, so you can refer to them in your code.
+Set each as a constant, so you can refer to them in your code.

 --- task ---